BenFictional/eleventy-filter-coffee-starter/src/posts/2022/redesign.md

 ```

-For typography, I kept Kanit bold and Overpass /(sans and monospace/) which I spent a lot of time choosing and am still enamored by.
+For typography, I kept Kanit bold and Overpass \(sans and monospace\) which I spent a lot of time choosing and am still enamored by.
 I used a ratio to scale the sitewide font-sizes proportionally, and also used SASS variables for generic size units that are useful for margin, padding, and so on.
-I kept having to add more of these unit, and made it up to "xxxl", which seems bad somehow but ¯\_(ツ)_/¯.
+I kept having to add more of these unit, and made it up to "xxxl", which seems bad somehow but ¯\\\_(ツ)_/¯.
 I like to use SASS for variables that aren't going to be changed dynamically on the client side simply because they're faster to type.

 ```
 // TYPE SCALE